Fr33maan/redux-crud-async/README.md

 It currently uses [axios](https://github.com/mzabriskie/axios) for xhr but I plan to also implement [sails.io](https://github.com/balderdashy/sails.io.js) websocket (custom socket.io).

+Currently it allow you to interact with a REST API with or without a JWT Token to authenticate requests.
+In a near future, I will implement the possibility to create random actions like `sign_in`, `sign_out` or `tranformThisLeadInGold`

 # Conventions
 This module is built to work with sails.js blueprints using [sails-rest-api conventions](https://github.com/ghaiklor/generator-sails-rest-api).